 As a creative form, the book is the synthesis of a writer’s thoughts and the use of language to express them.
 What changes when a visual artist engages with a writer’s work?
 What kinds of connections occur when two creative souls encounter each other?
-We invite you to an intimate conversation between visual artists Bahar Behbahani and Tishan Hsu on two texts that have significantly influenced their practice, Space and Place: The Perspective of Experience by Yi-Fu Tuan and A Thousand Plateaus: Capitalism and Schizophrenia by Gilles Deleuze and Félix Guttari, respectively.
-In this conversation we will join in an exploration of the space in between the presence and absence of the artist, the author, the book and the artwork, and its potential to form a site where the historical, the personal, the mystical, and the spiritual meet and weave.
+We hosted an intimate conversation between visual artists Bahar Behbahani and Tishan Hsu on two texts that have significantly influenced their practice, Space and Place: The Perspective of Experience by Yi-Fu Tuan and A Thousand Plateaus: Capitalism and Schizophrenia by Gilles Deleuze and Félix Guttari, respectively.
+In this conversation we joined in an exploration of the space in between the presence and absence of the artist, the author, the book and the artwork, and its potential to form a site where the historical, the personal, the mystical, and the spiritual meet and weave.

 Bahar Behbahani works in a range of media—such as painting, video, installation and performative talks—to layer Western archival matters, cartography, horticultural history, and our contemporary position into a new hybrid narrative.
 Through her research-based practice she approaches landscape as a metaphor for politics and poetics.
 She has held solo exhibitions at the Hood Museum of Art, Dartmouth College and Thomas Erben Gallery, New York.
 Her work has been presented in numerous group exhibitions including EMPAC, Troy, NY and the 11th Shanghai Biennale.
 Behbahani is a recipient of a 2019 Creative Capital award and participated in The Brown Foundation Fellows Program at the Dora Maar Hous in Ménerbes, France, among others.
 She earned her BFA in Painting from Alzahara University and her MFA in Painting from Azad University of Art, both in Tehran, Iran.